 Obviously sleep is a big issue.
 Going to sleep and waking up exhausted is horrendous.
 Sleep is such an essential part of feeling well, and not being able to sleep, or not feeling refreshed often leads to insomnia.

 I was told a whole host of dos and don’ts surrounding ‘sleep hygiene’ such as:

-Right now, I’m still working full time at a job that I really love, and I’ve managed to have a job the whole way through this period, which I’m really happy about (give or take a month or two as I’ve changed jobs twice in that time).
+Right now, I’m still working full time, and I’ve managed to work the whole way through this period, which I’m really happy about.

 I’m 100% independent, but I am surrounded by literally the best friends in the whole world, who make me happy and help to recharge that ’emotional energy’ supply I’ve learned so much about.

 I’m fully aware that on any given day I have the ability to do only so many things, and I prioritise and pace accordingly.

 I’m lucky that my work makes me happy and therefore I am able to make that my number one priority every day.
 It definitely helps that I have pursued a career that really interests me and that I enjoy.

 I know that I can’t cram my weekends with so many chores and activities that I’m fully caught up on everything, and I try not to give myself a hard time for it, despite being a complete perfectionist.

 I know that I can’t say yes to every single invitation to hang out, and that honestly neither can anybody else, and it’s fine.